artdelolo/Physical-Computing/HW/Midterm/readme.md

 ###  Code
-   * A counter is controled by the two big buttons, one adds to the counter, one subtracts.
+   * A counter is controlled by the two big buttons, one adds to the counter, one subtracts.
    * based on value of the counter is how many LEDs are turned on at a time
    * When all LEDs are on or off a buzzer goes off signaling a winner